A consistent quantum field theory from dimensional reduction: A finite perturbation theory

 A similar calculation applies for the second term in Eq.~\eqref{k3propagator}, and by the standard Feynman prescription on contour integration the Eq.~\eqref{k3propagator} becomes

 \paragraph{One-loop corrections.} We now consider the one-loop corrections, induced by the interaction term in the Lagrangian

 From Eq.~\eqref{k4propagator}, one expects loop calculations standard-like but modified due to the function $r$.
 Indeed, it can be shown that in a Feynman diagram with $I$ internal lines, $E$ external lines, and $L$ number of legs in the vertex, the function $r$ enters in the integration of virtual momenta with the power $N=\left(\frac{L-2}{L}\right)I-E/L+1$, which mean one $r$ for each loop integration $k$.
-In particular, the one-loop 4-point Green function is given by
+In particular, the one-loop two-point correlator reads